IITGroupD/IPRO-D/ProductDesignDoc.md

 - If we need to meet outside of class we have found a mutually agreeable time at: Decided per week
 - If we need to meet outside of class we will use the following tool/tech for meetings: https://www.when2meet.com/?14321761-gvcPO
 - When we are not meeting together we will user the following tool/tech for communications: Discord
-- How will get collaborate and a friendly, professional and cohesive team:
+- How will get collaborate and a friendly, professional and cohesive team (please complete the list below)
   - Be polite to each other
-  - Consider and respect everyone opinions
+  - Consider everyone's opinions
-  - Share their thoughts on the current task
-  - Finish their task piece on time with good quality
-  - Attend every team meeting
-  - Contribute their work for the team